GodXuxilie/RobustSSL_Benchmark/Finetuning_Methods/AutoLoRa/README.md

                    --eval-OOD
 ```

-**Performance:** AutoLoRa can further improve the robust test accuracy on the downstream dataset, whose the performance is presented in the leaderboards of [RobustSSL Benchmark](https://robustssl.github.io).
+**Performance:** AutoLoRa can further improve the robust test accuracy on the downstream dataset, whose performance is presented in the leaderboards of [RobustSSL Benchmark](https://robustssl.github.io).

 ## Fine-Tuning on High-Resolution Downstream Datasets

-**Backbones:** ImageNet-1K adversarially pre-trained models downloaded from https://github.com/microsoft/robust-models-transfer.
+**Backbones:** ImageNet-1K adversarially pre-trained models downloaded from ~~https://github.com/microsoft/robust-models-transfer (this official GitHub has been deleted)~~ https://github.com/MadryLab/robustness.

 **Scripts:** [`run_autolora_HR.sh`](https://github.com/GodXuxilie/RobustSSL_Benchmark/blob/main/Finetuning_Methods/AutoLoRa/high_resolution/run_autolora_HR.sh) provides the scripts to evaluate the transferabilitty from ImageNet-1K to high-resolution downstream tasks of 224 $\times$ 224 resolution, including DTD-57, DOG-120, CUB-200, and Caltech-256.

-If you would like to fine-tuning your own pre-trained weights, please use the following script:
+If you would like to fine-tune your own pre-trained weights, please use the following script:
 ```
 python AutoLoRa.py --adv_train
                    --model_root dir_to_save_model